dividedmind/statistics-done-wrong/pseudoreplication.rst

 biological groups are being tested, split each group evenly between batches so the systematic differences do not affect each group in different ways.
-Carefully record how each batch was processed, how each sample was stored, and what chemical reagents were used during processing.
-And make this information available to the statisticians analyzing the data, as they can make use of it to detect problems.
+Carefully record how each batch was processed, how each sample was stored, and what chemical reagents were used during processing, and make this information available to the statisticians analyzing the data so they use it to detect problems.

 For example, a statistician could perform :index:`principal components analysis` on the data to determine whether different batches gave wildly different results.
-Principal components analysis is a technique to determine which combination of variables in the data accounts for the most variation in the results; if it indicates that different batches are wildly different, the data can be analyzed using a hierarchical model or taking batch number into account as a confounding variable.
+Principal components analysis determines which combinations of variables in the data account for the most variation in the results; if it indicates that different batches are wildly different, the data can be analyzed using a hierarchical model or taking batch number into account as a confounding variable.

 .. _periods: